prebid/prebid.github.io/dev-docs/modules/ppi.md

 In all cases, these rules are applied:
 1. If multiple AUPs match, PPI will choose the first one without a wildcard in the slotPattern or the first match if all matching patterns have wildcards.
 1. If a custom mapping function is provided, it will be called to veto matches.
-1. An AUP can match only once per auction.
 1. The resulting PBJS AdUnit "code" is a hashed value from the AUP.
 1. The sizes in the PBJS AdUnit are constrained by any sizes defined in the transaction object.
 1. If the AUP refers to a Media Type Object, it will be resolved.